DivyaMereddy007/SLiM-Smart_Living_with_Intelligent_Modeling/RecipeBert/README.md

 Comparison with chatGPT chain of thoughts.
 Can this very generalized model provide better score than bert ?
 Other try any other encoder decoder model.
 - Involving chatGPT increases the project maintance budget.
 This simple task should not have high maintaince cost.
 There is also a scopre for data privacy issues.
-- Encoder & decoder performance validation.
-We tried it, but with in our resource limitations, we were not able to achieve similar results.
+Encoder & decoder performance validation?
+-   We tried it, but with in our resource limitations, we were not able to achieve similar results.
 Planning to do further evaluation as a part of future work.

 Can we boost performance by fine-tuning?
 -   Can be.
 We are planning for our next phase as we are interested in improving performance.
 But it can be computationally very costly step to take.